vsumaria/graph-theory-surfaces/doc/source/Theory.rst

 * If the bond is between surface-surface, both distances are set to 2.
 * If the bond is between ads-surface, "dist" is set to 1 and "ads_only" is set to 2.

-Graphs offer the flexibility to add other important properties to the nodes and the edges as desired by the user.
-For example, the distance between the surface atoms can be a useful edge property to store, or the coordination number of the surface site can be another important node property to store.
-Some interesting node and edge properties are listed as follows:

-* Node Properties:
-   * Coordination number
-   * D-band center
-   * Electronegativity
-   * number of valence electrons

-* Edge Properties:
-   * Atom-atom bond distance
-   * Type of bond: surface-surface, surface-ads, ads-ads, H--bond (some of this is captured in the "dist" parameter above)
-   * bond energy of a given bond: this can be used to store entities like ads_energy between ads and surface atoms, vacancy formation energy between surface-surface atoms.

 **TODO: Review if "ads_only" is actually needed.**